burn4science/mlops-learnings/README.md

 # MLOps Insights and Learnings

-This is a collection of my personal learnings and best practices in the field of Machine Learning Operations (MLOps). 📚
+This is a collection of my personal learnings, experiences and best practices in the field of Machine Learning Operations (MLOps). 📚

 My goal is to share insights on various MLOps topics. 🚀